-Deferred taxes on NOLCO and MCIT were not recognized since Management believes that future taxable income will not be available against which the deferred taxes can be utilized.
+Deferred tax assets on NOLCO and MCIT were not recognized since Management believes that future taxable income will not be available against which the deferred tax asset can be utilized.

-The Company's interest income arising from cash in banks are already subjected to final tax while interest income arising from fixed-income securities are tax-exempt and are therefore excluded from the computation of taxable income subject to RCIT and MCIT.
+The Company's interest income arising from cash in banks, cash equivalents, special savings deposits, fixed-income securities and realized gains on sale of listed equity securities are already subjected to final tax and are therefore excluded from the computation of taxable income subject to RCIT and MCIT.

-18. CONTINGENCIES
+20. CONTINGENCIES